-Brittyn is grateful that working in peer support offers her an opportunity to uniquely be with others and struggle for human rights while centering principles such as self-determination, the recognition of personal strengths, and healing through relationship and community.
-In her personal time, Brittyn loves connecting with her family (cats included!), exploring restorative nature spots, engaging in anti-oppression work, playing board games, and fully embracing her inner nerd.
+Brittyn is grateful that working in peer support offers her an opportunity to uniquely be with others and struggle for collective transformation while centering principles such as self-determination, the recognition of personal strengths, and healing through relationship and community.
+In her personal time, Brittyn loves connecting with her family, exploring restorative nature spots, organizing for justice and community care, playing board games, and fully embracing her inner nerd.